 Batteries are cheap insurance.
 Replace them at least once a year to prevent any loss of data.
 Be sure to read out the logger before replacing the batteries.
+If you do not want to interrupt the data logging to change batteries, temporarily insert a 9 Volt battery while you remove the old AA batteries and replace them with new ones.
 For more details, refer to the Selecting and installing batteries section in Chapter 3.